 Harley-Davidson’s Business Values.
 To guide employees and managerial decisions, Harley-Davidson promotes suitable values through its organizational culture.
 For example, the company’s core values include integrity, accountability, diversity, teamwork, and creativity.
 This characteristic of the organizational culture supports business ethics, minimizes problems in the long term, and enables the business strengths identified in the SWOT analysis of Harley-Davidson.

 Leadership Development.
 Harley-Davidson promotes business effectiveness through leadership in its organizational culture.
 For instance, the company facilitates leadership development for innovation and speed throughout the organization.
 This condition improves the company’s human resource management for continuous leadership from within the motorcycle business organization.
+Harley-Davidson’s company structure (business structure) is designed to have teams, groups, and divisions that support human resource motivation for the leadership objective of this work culture.

-Harley-Davidson’s Organizational Culture: Advantages & Disadvantages
+Harley-Davidson’s Culture: Advantages & Disadvantages

 References

-• Harley-Davidson Careers.
+- Harley-Davidson Careers.

-• Harley-Davidson, Inc. – Our Strategy.
+- Harley-Davidson, Inc. – Our Strategy.